 - i.
 The removal of any tree at any time requires DRC review and written approval. - ii.
 Unauthorized tree removal or tree topping will result in remediation and a fine of at least \$1,500 per incident.
-At a minimum, remediation will require replacement trees with diameters, that in total, equal the diameter of the tree that was removed or topped.
+At a minimum, remediation will require replacement trees with diameters, that in total equal the diameter of the tree that was removed or topped.
 As an example, the unauthorized removal of a tree measuring 15" in diameter DBH would require remediation that, at a minimum, consisted of planting similar trees with a total diameter of 15".
 The minimum diameter of trees used for remediation shall be 3" and if more than three trees are required, then the diameters must vary.
 If a tree is topped the owner will be required to remove that tree as part of the remediation.
 The DRC will determine, on a case-by-case basis, the full extent of the remediation required and the fine that will be assessed.
 All significant trees and their diameters must be shown on all required Site Plans, indicating significant trees that are to remain or be removed. - iii.
 All significant trees that are to remain on a lot must also be shown on the Landscape Plan required for the Final Design Review submittal. - iv.
-Significant trees that are to remain on the site should be protected from physical damage during construction.
+Significant trees that are to remain on the site should be protected from physical damage during construction. - v.
+Trees within 10 feet of proposed building foundations should generally be removed for fire safety reasons.
+Please consider site planning to preserve larger Ponderosa Pines when feasible.